Want to follow along with this writing? Sign up Today, it's free and easy

 Excellent!
 That was with no doubt one of the best grave mercy contest entries I've read.
 Nice job. :)

-about 2 years ago Allykat said:
+over 2 years ago Allykat said:

 This was absolutely fabulous.
 Such a nice twist.
 Good work!

 The story is very good.
 I love the concept.
 Could be longer, but I understand its for a contest.
 Good luck in the contest by the way.
 Love the descriptions which provide vision even though they are breif.

 over 2 years ago Tay P. said:

 Woah, that was AMAZING.
 I really loved how at the end it says that they are all fools, because it shows how much she really believed in her and how much she loved her to still believe that she was the kind girl she was that tried to befriend her, all in all it was sad but very good.